-The experienced California slip and fall lawyers at Bisnar Chase have a long and successful track record of helping injured victims and their families obtain fair and full compensation for their damages and losses.
-If you or a loved one has been injured in a slip-and-fall accident, please contact us for a free comprehensive consultation at 949-203-3814.
+The award-winning California slip and fall lawyers at Bisnar Chase have a successful track record of helping injured victims obtain fair compensation for their pain and suffering.

 A “slip and fall” injury is one that is caused when a person falls down, slips, or trips due to the unsafe condition of the property owned or controlled by another individual or business.
 It may include a fall caused by water, ice, snow, or a foreign object.
 Other times, falls may be caused by slippery or uneven sidewalks or pavement.
 No matter what the cause of the fall, the fall must have been caused by the negligence of another in order to have a claim for which the property owner or possessor will be responsible for the damages caused by your injury from the fall.

 Slip and fall is a broad category that is used to describe one of four kinds of fall down accidents:

 - Trip and fall, occurs when a foreign object is in the pathway

 - Stump and fall, occurs when an impediment is on the walking surface, such as an unexpected bump

 - Step and fall, occurs when an unexpected hole, such as an uncovered manhole, is in the walkway